 Know Before You Go

 You can now book an appointment (morning/afternoon/evening), or join the same day waitlist.
 Bring outer wear so you can enjoy a winter walk, snowshoe, or ski while you wait.
-To avoid the wait, book a massage or spa treatment from Pomeroy Kananaskis Mountain Lodge.
+To avoid the wait, book a massage or spa treatment from Kananaskis Nordic Spa.

 For guests’ privacy, phones and cameras are not permitted at Kananaskis Nordic Spa.
 My photos were taken at a Media Event with permission from the spa.

 For More Information

 To learn more, or book your spa appointment, please visit Kananaskis Nordic Spa.